-Agreed action Monitoring arrangements Timeframe Responsibility Comments To maintain current support for structures of service user and provider engagement.
+Agreed action Monitoring arrangements Timeframe Responsibility Comments 1.
+To maintain current support for structures of service user and provider engagement.
 To be built into the Directorate Business planning and Compliance review processes 2023 and ongoing Chief Officers Head of Equality and Diversity 2.
-To conduct equality monitoring on staff at risk of redundancy and take appropriate action if adverse impacts are identified To be built into the Directorate Business planning and Compliance review processes 2023 and ongoing Head of HR Head of Equality and Diversity To track staff equality monitoring data to ensure an accurate picture of current workforce diversity.
+To conduct equality monitoring on staff at risk of redundancy and take appropriate action To be built into the Directorate Business planning and Compliance review processes 2024 and ongoing Head of HR